Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 A common ailment for Collies is called Collie Eye Anomaly (CEA).
 It is a genetic disorder which causes improper development of the eye and possible blindness.
 More rarely, Collies can also be affected by another genetic eye disease called Progressive Retinal Atrophy (PRA), in which bilateral degeneration of the retina results in progressive vision loss culminating in blindness.
 While it is theoretically possible to eradicate both of these problems in Collies through genetic testing and a careful screening program, the AKC (American Kennel Club) does not require these tests to be done for litter registration.
 This is unfortunate as it allows less rigid breeding standards.

-If improperly bred, Collies can also be prone to deafness, have hip problems, skin allergies and other problems.
+When improperly bred, Collie puppies can be born blind, and can also be prone to deafness, have hip problems, skin allergies and other health concerns.

 For these reasons and more, it is important to purchase your collie from a reputable collie breeder such as Crown Thistle Collies where important health screening is done and dogs are bred for excellent health as well as sound temperament, plus, breeder support is available for the life time of your puppy.